Our Curriculum

 Speaking and Listening

-We believe that developing good listening skills and the ability to articulate thoughts are vital and children are engaged in plentiful discussions as whole school, classes, groups and in pairs as well as drama activities and outdoor learning activities which give rise to an enormous amount of high quality talk!
-Children have weekly assembly and PSHE themes which they discuss and learn the conventions of discussion and asking questions.
+We believe that developing good speaking and listening skills are vital to our holistic approach to learning.
+Children are engaged in plentiful discussions throughout the school day, whether that be as a whole school, in classes, in small groups or in pairs.
+Drama, debate and outdoor learning activities all give rise to an enormous amount of high quality talk!
+Whole school assemblies and PSHE lessons also offer regular opportunities to understand and practise the conventions of discussion and asking questions.

 Maths